thenaterhood/dotfiles/README.md

-    .idlerc/ 	dark color scheme for python's IDLE redshift    ready-made redshift conf, uncomment your location .fluxbox/   select fluxbox config files (does NOT include a menu)
+    .idlerc/ 	dark color scheme for python's IDLE redshift    ready-made redshift conf, uncomment your location .fluxbox/   select fluxbox config files (does NOT include a menu) .gtkrc-2.0  a basic gtkrc theme setup.
+Relies on Adwaita currently.

 Installation
 ------------